cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ### Example: Natively Signed C509 Certificate

-The corresponding natively signed C509 certificate in CBOR diagnostic format is identical, except for c509CertificateType and signatureValue.
+The corresponding natively signed C509 certificate in CBOR diagnostic format is identical, except for c509CertificateType, encoding of point compression (see {{subpubkey-alg-encoding}}), and signatureValue.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/